smscommunity/sms-guide/_game/techniques/maneuvers/piantaearly.md

 Pianta Village's entrance is a red pipe high on top of the Shine Gate.
 This is difficult to climb for a casual without the use of either Yoshi (requires Pinna 4 shine) or a rocket (30 shines).

+#### No Momentum Spin, No Awning Jump, Spinjump + Y-Turn
+*Beginner, Recommended*
+- Lock the camera with L, then dive and rollout up-left notch
+- Spinjump up-left and wallkick dive onto the yellow roof, holding forward and preserving your momentum into your running speed
+- Jumpdive onto the yellow roof, rollout and jump
+- Hover across to the grass and spinjump wallkick hover up to the white ledge
+- Jump and do a landing spinjump, and press Y very shortly after your jump. *Not at the same time*
+  - Its important to finish spinning just before you land, so you are holding forward and let Mario run for at least one frame to have enough speed/height.
+[More details on spinjumps](/sms-guide/techniques/spinjumps/)
+- Right when you enter Y-Cam, hold left to turn and once you reach a 45° angle to the wall, press Y to exit Y-Cam then hold A to wallkick (or double tap A holding the second press, but using Y to exit Y-Cam provides the best muscle memory for infinite wallkicks
+- Hover backwards onto the Shine Gate
+- Jump and tap hover and fall into the pipe

+{% include yt.html id="57gviq3JLoI" %}

 #### Triple Jump
 *Beginner/Intermediate*
 - Hoverslide forwards and slightly to the left, take care to not reenter the M behind you